 Setting up your own business can be the most exciting and satisfying decision you ever make.
 But while the potential rewards can be enormous, so can the risks.
-Our dedicated team will help you avoid the pitfalls and ensure you receive the right help and advice to give your business a sound platform the future.
+Our dedicated team will help you avoid the pitfalls and ensure you receive the right help and advice to give your business a sound platform for the future.

 We will start right from the basics, helping you decide if you should operate as a sole trader or form a partnership or limited company.
 Once you have decided on the structure we can help with all aspects of the formation of your business.
 We can help you to set up a company, appoint directors, issue shares, obtain the Certificate of Incorporation and the Memorandum and Articles of Association you will need for a private limited company to commence trading.

 If your business will be a limited company, you will need to appoint at least one director, allocate shares and decide if you will need a company secretary.
 The company secretary is responsible for ensuring that all legal obligations are met and in many cases, the individual concerned has to rely heavily on the expertise of others to provide guidance on their duties and responsibilities.

 Finally, our extensive network of contacts means that we can introduce you to bookkeepers, accountants, business coaches, marketing experts, web designers and any other specialist advisors you might need to help you grow and flourish.
 We also run large and popular business networking groups in Essex which you will be able to attend to meet new contacts and potential customers.

 For more information and to book a free initial consultation on how to start a business, contact our experts today.